iamtheblackunicorn/cmatch/README.md

 ## NOTE :scroll:

-- *CMatch :black_nib: :ribbon:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
+- *CMatch :art: :artist:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
 - Licensed under the MIT license.